-After the Think Tank forum, prospective investigators address the suggestions provided by the Council and work closely with their co-investigators and faculty advisor (for students and medical center nurses who are also students) to finalize the study proposal.
+After the Think Tank forum, prospective investigators address the suggestions provided by the Council and work closely with their co-investigators and Nurse Manager or Director of the clinical setting, and if a student, with their faculty advisor to finalize the study proposal.
 Investigators from outside the medical center must identify a UT Medical Center co-investigator on the NREBPC application for nursing research.

 All listed investigators must be certified in the Collaborative IRB Training Initiative (CITI), an online training program designed to educate faculty and students about issues involving human subject research.

 If the prospective investigator is a student in an academic program, the faculty advisor MUST approve the proposal prior to submission.
 An email to the UT Medical Center Nurse Research Coordinator acknowledging their review and approval of the study will suffice if a written signature is infeasible.

 The application to be reviewed by the NREBPC must be sent to the Nurse Research Coordinator at least two (2) weeks before the upcoming Council meeting.

 Comments and suggestions for improvement will be communicated to the investigator as appropriate.
 The final application must be sent to the Nurse Research Coordinator by NOON, the following Wednesday to ensure that the council has at least one week to review the proposal.
 The application must contain the signatures of the investigator, co-Investigators, and Nurse Manager or Director.

 If the investigator plans to present slides during the presentation, these too must accompany the proposal a week before the meeting.

 The NREBPC bases its decision for approval on the study’s: